Tu BiShvat: History

 Trees are part of the natural wonder of our world and have always been a special symbol for Jews.
 Trees were protected in times of war (Deuteronomy 20:19).
 A midrashic Sage said: “Trees were created for man’s companionship.”
 And Rabbi Nachman of Bratzlav proclaimed, “If a man kills a tree before its time, it is as though he had murdered a soul.”

 In modern times, Tu Bishvat was nourished by the rise of the Zionist movement in the late 19th and early 20th centuries, which re-emphasized the Jewish people’s connections to the land and the natural world.
-It was the Zionist pioneers who – with strong financial support from Jews throughout the world who donated trees to mark smichot (special occasions) – re-forested the land of Israel, largely under the auspices of the Jewish National Fund (Keren Kayemet l’Yisrael).
-As a result of this emphasis on tree planting – on Tu Bishvat and all year long – Israel stands as the only country in the world with an almost constant net growth of trees.
+It was the Zionist pioneers who – with strong financial support from Jews throughout the world who donated trees to mark smachot (special occasions) – re-forested the land of Israel, largely under the auspices of the Jewish National Fund (Keren Kayemet l’Yisrael).
+As a result of this emphasis on tree-planting – on Tu BiShvat and all year long – Israel stands as the only country in the world with an almost constant net growth of trees.

 Above all, the Torah itself is seen as a “Tree of Life,” a growing and abundant source of spiritual sustenance to a great people.
 Perhaps this is the best indication of the reverence and respect that Judaism holds for God’s world.
 The tree has been a symbol of life and continues to be a source of life for Israel today.
 On Tu BiShvat, we celebrate that life in joy and gladness.